cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 ---
 title: 'I Made The Same App 3 Times in 3 Different Frameworks… Here’s What I Learned.'
 slug: 'i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned'
 summary: 'Angular, Svelte, Solid, React, Vue - there are so many frameworks out there.
-And you probably dealt with the “framework dilemma” at some point in your career.
+And you probably dealt with the "framework dilemma" at some point in your career.
 Here is my experience with building the same app on 3 different frameworks.'
 colId: 60d0f077b69e2df6b324616c
 id: 62d6cf8e5a94f13651e1b8cb
 createdAt: 'Tue Jul 19 2022 15:36:46 GMT+0000 (Coordinated Universal Time)'